MichalPokojny/CI_project_4_travel_blog/README.md

 6. In the ElephantSQL click "Create New instance"
 7. Set up your plan
 8. Select Region
-9. Selecect a data center near you
+9. Select a data center near you
 10. Click review
 11. Click "Create instance"
 12. Return to ElepantSQL dashboard and click on the "database instance name" for this project.